 In the swap reduction, the fifth column is reduced in the same way.
 However, when added to the first column to the right, a swap happens so that in the reduction of the subsequent columns, the sixth column is used.
 We can observe by the block structure in block 3 that all further columns are reduced after one column addition.
 Also, column six has only $3$ nonzero entries, so the total complexity is linear.

-To realize the depicted matrix as the boundary matrix of a simplicial complex, we again construct a wheel as in $K_1$.
+\textbf{Existence of simplicial complex $K_3$.} To realize the depicted matrix as the boundary matrix of a simplicial complex, we again construct an open wheel.
 We attach one triangle to the final spoke edge, joining it with a new vertex (represented by the middle column of the matrix).
 Then, on the edge of that triangle not incident to the wheel center, we attach a fan of $n$ triangles.
 It is easily possible to sort the edges of this complex in a way that we get the depicted block structure.